FKPX3118/DAHAKA-s-Filter/README.md

 Extract .WAV files to %userprofile%/Documents/My Games/Path of Exile

 ## How to update
-You need to click load on your filter every time filterblade, neversink, or I push an update, unless you have pateron support on filterblade.
+You need to click load on your filter every time filterblade, neversink, or I push an update, unless you have patreon support on filterblade.

 ## FAQ
 - WIP